Introduction

 In reality, Russia began its invasion of Ukraine just a day earlier on 24 February 2022.
 The fear that it could lead to a wider global war was probably the reason I dreamt about the global catastrophe caused by nuclear weapons.
 My worries about having returned to the World War 2 era in the dream could also be a representation of the fear.

 My current job as a House Officer is very stressful.
-I can't wait to finish my housemanship and pursue Medical Education, which might be why I dreamt about having completed housemanship.
+I can't wait to finish my housemanship and become a Medical Lecturer, which might be why I dreamt about having completed housemanship.
 I really miss the good days when I was in 6th year of MBBS and when I was a Teaching Fellow, which was the reason I tried to return to the period of time between August 2019 and July 2021 in the dream.

 I enjoy watching movies a lot.
 Interstellar and Avengers: Infinity War are among my favourite movies, which was probably why there were references to these 2 movies in my dream.
 I dreamt about the cloud-like wormhole probably because I once read a comic about it.